 - Twitter users engage with real-time news during working hours, with almost 50:50 split between mobile and desktop.

-- Twitter statistics show youths are the dominant demographic on the platform.
+- Twitter statistics show youths are the dominant age group on the platform.

 Still, there’s a lot to factor in when trying to make projections about the future of Twitter/X. One crucial aspect is that revenue diversification beyond Twitter advertising will determine long-term viability of Twitter.